 How does the school provide accessibility arrangements for my child?

-Our school building is fully accessible to children with physical disabilities via ramps and also an electronic lift.
+Our main school building is fully accessible to children with physical disabilities via ramps and also an electronic lift.
 There are two toilets for the disabled.
 Children have access to a range of ICT equipment to support their physical and learning needs.
 We also ensure that classroom equipment used is accessible to all children regardless of their needs.
 In The Hive, we have a small sensory room, a designated outdoor area, separate school entrance and a fully accessible toilet with changing facilities.

 How is the curriculum and teaching at Exning Primary School adapted for my child's needs?